vstinner/vstinner.github.io/content/daemon-threads-python-finalization-python32.rst

 :slug: daemon-threads-python-finalization-python32
 :authors: Victor Stinner

-At exit, the Python finalization calls Python objects finalizers and deallocates memory.
+At exit, the Python finalization calls Python objects finalizers (the ``__del__()`` method) and deallocates memory.
 The daemon threads are a special kind of threads which continue to run during and after the Python finalization.
-These daemon threads are causing race conditions and tricky issues in the Python finalization.
+They are causing race conditions and tricky bugs in the Python finalization.

-This article is about the bugs fixed in the Python finalization during the Python 3.2 development (2009 and 2010).
+This article covers bugs fixed in the Python finalization in Python 3.2 and Python 3.3 (2009 to 2011), and a backport in Python 2.7.8 (2014).

 .. image:: {static}/images/coronamaison_luppi.jpg
-   :alt: Maze
+   :alt: #CoronaMaison by Luppi
    :target: https://twitter.com/LuppiChan/status/1240346448606171136

 Drawing: `#CoronaMaison by Luppi